davidrmcharles/pecunia-old/README.rst

 ``README`` for ``pecunia``
 ======================================================================

-Track, categorize, and plan expenses.
+Import and analyze bank-account activity